AsterAether/CharacterCustomizer/README.md

 ## Configuration

 It is highly recommended to use [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to edit the configuration values in-game with the F1 key.
+**Live update is supported for basic values in skills and survivor body (Cooldown of skills or MaxHealth for example).
+You will need to restart your run though for the changes to take effect.**
-**You will need to restart the game after changing the values though.**
+**You will need to restart the game after changing other values that affect gameplay though.**

 The configuration file is located in the config folder of BepInEx, called at.aster.CharacterCustomizer.cfg.
 It initializes with all values set to their default values.
 If a value is left with the default one (0 in cases of numbers),